JonasLmbt/exiobase_explorer/README.md

 To use the Exiobase Explorer:

-    # Import the IOSystem class (or other modules) in your Python code:
+    # Write your code into main.py or create new programs in the exiobase_explorer folder.
+Then import the classes:
-    from tools.IOSystem import IOSystem
+    from src.IOSystem import IOSystem
+    from src.SupplyChain import SupplyChain

-Insert the downloaded Exiobase Databases into the corresponding folder /exiobase
+Download exiobases databases (don't change the name) and put them into the empty folder "exiobase".

 Create an instance and load data: